pcaversaccio/erc20-oz-sdk/README.md

 "solidity.packageDefaultDependenciesDirectory": "node_modules"
 ```

 Our exchange is almost ready!
 We only need to fund it, so it can send tokens to purchasers.
-Let’s do that using the `npx oz send-tx` command, to transfer the full token balance from our own account to the exchange contract.
+Let us do that using the `npx oz send-tx` command, to transfer the full token balance from our own account to the exchange contract.
 Make sure to replace the recipient of the transfer with the `TokenExchange` address you got from the previous command.

 ![](images/send_tokens_to_exchange.png)
 All set!
 We can start playing with our brand new token exchange.

 ## Using Our Exchange
 Now that we have initialized our exchange contract and seeded it with funds, we can test it out by purchasing tokens.
-Our exchange contract will send tokens back automatically when we send ETH to it, so let’s test it by using the `npx oz transfer` command.
+Our exchange contract will send tokens back automatically when we send ETH to it, so let us test it by using the `npx oz transfer` command.
 This command allows us to send funds to any address; in this case, we will use it to send ETH to our `TokenExchange` instance:

 ![](images/send_eth.png)